 RESTRICTED ACCESS

 You may have trouble getting to your EA address for a variety of reason.
-Some situations, such as weather conditions, floods, impassible bridges, or even crime seasons, are beyond your control.
+Some situations, such as weather conditions, floods, impassable bridges, or even crime seasons, are beyond your control.
 Whenever these arise, or you are uncertain, contact your field supervisor for guidance.

 However, sometimes gaining access is difficult because someone or something denies you access.
 The purpose of this topic is to suggest methods for gaining access to gated or restricted access communities or buildings.